 Old-time guitar carries the distinctive role of being both the rhythmic backbone and the bass instrument of the ensemble, as upright bass was not yet common.
 Because of this, old-time guitar focused largely on bass lines that transitioned between the song’s chords.

-In the recording below, I play just the bass lines.
-The guitar's role as metronome and bass can be heard in the “boom-chick” pattern between the bass note and the high strings.
+In the recording below, the guitar's role as metronome and bass can be heard in the “boom-chick” pattern between the bass note and the high strings.

 The Whiteness of Bluegrass